 Guided reading has been implemented in grades K-4 for all students on the Aikin and Justiss elementary campuses.
 The teacher provides support for small groups of readers as they learn to use various reading strategies while reading books at each student’s proper reading level improving comprehension and enjoyment.
 State and federal program grants have provided supplemental guided reading books, materials, and supplies along with ongoing professional development for teachers in order to fully implement guided reading.

 Reading Renaissance is a program designed to help students reach their full potential as readers.
-The four main components are reading practice; Accelerated Reader (electronic quizzes); a motivational system with rewards; and motivation, instruction, monitoring, and intervention by the teacher.
-Aikin, Justiss, Crockett, and PJH campuses implement the Reading Renaissance program.
-Additionally, Aikin, Justiss, Crockett, and PJH campuses utilize STAR Reading Enterprise assessments for expanded skills-based testing and reports that provide data for screening, instructional planning based on skills mastery, progress monitoring, and standards benchmarking.
-Aikin and Justiss campuses also use STAR Early Literacy to determining early literacy progress for PreK–3 emerging readers.
+The four main components are reading practice; Accelerated Reader (electronic quizzes), a motivational system with rewards; and motivation, instruction, monitoring, and intervention by the teacher.
+Aikin, Justiss, Crockett, and PJH campuses implement the Renaissance Learning reading programs.
+Additionally, Aikin, Justiss, Crockett, PJH, and Paris High School utilize STAR Reading assessments for expanded skills-based testing and reporting that provide data for screening, instructional planning based on skills mastery, progress monitoring, and standards benchmarking.
+Aikin and Justiss campuses also use STAR Early Literacy to determining early literacy progress for K–2 emerging readers.

 STAR Math Enterprise assessments, utilized at Aikin, Justiss, and Crockett, generate information through expanded skills-based testing and new reports that provide data for screening, instructional planning based on skills mastery, progress monitoring, and standards benchmarking.
 MathFacts in a Flash combines practice, intervention, and progress monitoring of fundamental math skills into a variety of easy-to-use tools, helping you make sure your students have committed their math facts to memory.
 Students at Justiss participate in Math Facts in a Flash.